FAIRVAR: Fair Federated Learning via Variance Regularization: Conclusion

-This work was partially supported by the Swedish Cancer Society (grant number 22 2428 Pj) and Lion's Cancer Research Foundation in Northern Sweden (grant numbers LP 22-2319 and LP 24-2367).
-The computations were also enabled by resources provided by the National Academic Infrastructure for Supercomputing in Sweden (NAISS) at C3SE and HPC2N, partially funded by the Swedish Research Council through grant agreement no.~2022-06725.
-We are also grateful for valuable discussions with Assistant Professor Alp Yurtsever.
+This work was supported by the Swedish Cancer Society (grant number 22 2428 Pj) and Lion's Cancer Research Foundation in Northern Sweden (grant numbers LP 22-2319, LP 24-2367, and AMP 26-1265).
+The computations were enabled by resources provided by the National Academic Infrastructure for Supercomputing in Sweden (NAISS) at C3SE and HPC2N, partially funded by the Swedish Research Council through grant agreement no.~2022-06725.
+Ali Dadras was supported by the Wallenberg AI, Autonomous Systems and Software Program (WASP), funded by the Knut and Alice Wallenberg Foundation, and by the Swedish Research Council under grant number 2023-05476.
+We are also grateful for valuable discussions with Alp Yurtsever.

+The authors have no competing interests to declare that are relevant to the content of this article. \end{credits}